The Wiccan Web: Synopsis

 The Wiccan Web is a user guide to the online Wiccan culture of the late 1990s and early 2000s.
 It opens with a chapter on accessing the Internet, noting that while experienced users could disregard that chapter, some potential readers may have had little or no exposure to using computers or finding websites.
 Neopagan-specific advice starts in the second chapter, which discusses the prospect of setting up an altar around a computer.
 The authors give examples such as arranging flowers or crystals around a computer, setting up a Wiccan-themed wallpaper and screensaver, and technology-specific consecration rituals.

 The book proposes various spells and rituals specific to technology, such as spells to assist an antivirus software's functionality, to aid finding a particular site with a search engine, or to prevent the theft of a laptop.
 This section of the book received criticism; a Wiccan reviewer felt the spells sounded "hokey" and compared their ritual chants to "high-school cheers", while a secular reviewer felt elements of some rituals, such as rubbing tinctures on a computer screen, were bizarre.
 As well as individual spells, The Wiccan Web discusses the practice of performing rituals with others online.
 While it encourages these rituals, it describes logistical issues for readers to resolve before performing them, such as scheduling practices at a time of day that works across several time zones.

+Do as you will and spam none.